Frequently Asked Questions for Transfer Applicants

 New student orientation is held for all full-time transfer students.
 Fall orientation occurs the week before classes begin and is called Welcome Week.
 Details can be found on the First-Year Experience website.
 Winter and spring students will participate in a Welcome Day and will receive further information after their offer of admission.

 Although on-campus housing is not guaranteed to full-time time transfer students, we recommend that enrollment and housing deposits are submitted as soon as possible to be placed on our priority housing list.
 Housing is assigned on a first-come, first-serve basis, and transfer housing applications will be reviewed on rolling basis.
-You can learn about all of the unique housing opportunities afforded to transfer students on our Housing website.
+Learn more about on-campus housing options for transfer students.

-Transfer applicants are not required to live on campus, so if you are looking for non-Drexel-affiliated housing in the form of an off-campus apartment or house, we encourage you to visit our Off-Campus Housing Service website.
+Transfer applicants are not required to live on campus, so if you are looking for non-Drexel-affiliated housing in the form of an off-campus apartment or house, we encourage you to explore off-campus housing options.

 The University does all it can to support the success of our student veteran population.
-To view a list of resources for veterans and military personnel on active duty, visit our Admissions Information for Veteran Students page.
+View our resources for veterans and military personnel on active duty.
 Please contact Transfer Admissions with any questions you may have.